Are you visiting Belgium’s capital city soon and you’re wondering if a Ghent day trip is worth it? I’ve got you covered!

 The journey from Brussels to Ghent by bus takes a bit over an hour and sometimes can be more expensive than the train.
 So I wouldn’t really recommend it unless it answers a specific need that you have.

-If you want to have a hassle-free trip to Ghent, then you can always opt for a guided tour.
+If you want to have a hassle-free trip to Ghent, then you can always opt for a guided tour from Brussels.
 Here are a few options:

 - Ghent Full-Day Guided Tour in English